jyothiraditya-n/bfcli/README.md

 $ bfcli
 ```

-Alternatively, specify an installation folder and run it:
+Or specify an installation folder and run it:

 ```
 $ make